 Lea C's Pan Roasted Chicken or Is It?

-I guess, if you are doing large breast pieces, you could certainly turn it into a proper pan roast.
-Sometimes I brown breasts and finish them alone and then make a sauce, but usually I sort of half pan roast/half braise as below.
+If you are doing large breast pieces, you could turn it into a proper pan roast.
+Sometimes, I brown breasts and finish them alone and then make a sauce, but usually, I sort of half pan roast/half braise as below.
+Lea C.

 Pan Roasted Chicken Recipe